alykes/pcep/PCAP/README.md

   - Got up to the final exam.

 18th May 2023 - Thursday
+  - Doing some revision of Module 4 (reading over notes)
   - Will attempt the final exam: https://edube.org/quiz/pe-2/pe2-module-4-test-1
   - Continue to do the labs that I skipped over.

+19th May 2023 - Friday
+  - Start of revision of module 4

+20th May 2023 - Saturday
+  - Break

+21st May 2023 - Sunday
+  - Break

+23rd May 2023 - Saturday
+  - Continuing revision of module 4